How to Teach English to Kids OnlineBy Lisa Shockley

-What qualifications do you need to teach kids English online?
+What qualifications do you need to teach English to kids online?

 Whether you’re a certified teacher with years of experience, or someone with little to no teaching experience, there’s an online English teaching job that suits you and your qualifications.
 Online teaching jobs are available through a variety of different online teaching companies.
 Just like any job, hiring requirements for jobs teaching English online to kids vary from company to company.

-Most online English teaching jobs will require you to have a TEFL/TESOL certification (Teaching English as a Foreign Language/Teaching English to Speakers of Other Languages).
-TEFL/TESOL certification, especially Specialized Certification in Teaching English Online shows employers that you are prepared for the job, familiar with the online teaching environment, and serious about providing your students with the best possible instruction.
+Most online English teaching jobs will require you to have TEFL certification (Teaching English as a Foreign Language/Teaching English to Speakers of Other Languages).
+TEFL/TESOL certification, especially Specialized Certification in Teaching English Online, shows employers that you are prepared for the job, familiar with the online teaching environment, and serious about providing your students with the best possible instruction.